kyclark/bouncr/README.md

 }
 ```

-Now let's make lots of balls with random starting points and sizes and colors moving in different directions:
+Now I can make lots of balls with random starting points and sizes and colors moving in different directions.
+The `Ball` gets a little more complicated as I need to accept the ball's number along with a random number generator (RNG) for getting random values for `x`/`y` and diameter and color values.
+The `rand` module conflicts with some of the exports from `macroquad`, so I'll be more explicit about what I want to import:

 ```
 use macroquad::{